metatensor/metatrain/CONTRIBUTING.rst

    - Ensure that all Continuous Integration (CI) checks pass successfully.
    - Be open to feedback and make necessary changes to your code and try to respond to comments and questions in a timely and friendly manner.
-   - **Before your PR can be merged, you have to trigger a manual GPU check by commenting "cscs-ci run" in the PR.
-This is needed to ensure that the GPU tests are run on the latest code.**
+   - Before your PR can be merged, you have to trigger a manual GPU check.
+Ask a maintainer to comment "cscs-ci run" in the PR.

 3. **Follow Up**